rust-stuco/lectures/week5/slides.md

 # Fixing a Safe Program

-For each person in line,
+For each person in line...

 ```rust
 let mut v = vec![1, 2, 3, 4];